peterdsharpe/NeuralFoil/README.md

 ## Citing NeuralFoil

-If you use NeuralFoil in your research, please cite it as follows:
+If you use NeuralFoil in your research, please cite:

+Both the tool itself (this repository):

 ```
 @misc{neuralfoil,